Anthony Edwards (rower): International representative rowing

 In 1998 the Australian selectors switched Edwards to sweep-oared representative crews and he raced at two World Rowing Cups in Europe and at the 1998 World Rowing Championships in the lightweight coxless four.
 They won the bronze medal at Cologne 1998.
 He remained in that combination with Darren Balmforth, Bob Richards and stroked by the Tasmanian lightweight champion Simon Burgess into 1999.
 They finished in fifth place at St Catharines 1999.

 That same combination made their Olympic preparation through two World Rowing Cups in Europe in 2000 before contesting the 2000 Sydney Olympics with Richards at stroke and Burgess at bow.
 Edwards held his position in the two seat through their Olympic campaign which showcased two match races between the Australians and the French crew.
 They met in a semi-final where the Australians pipped the French by 3/100ths of a second.
 In the final the Australians led for much of the race.
 The French tried once to break through and failed, then a second time and failed and finally with a matter of metres to go broke through to win by less than half a second.
 Both races were superb and a highlight of the regatta.

 Edwards took a break in 2001 but was back in national selection contention in 2002 as a lightweight sculler.
 He was Australia's lightweight single sculls representative at the World Rowing Cup II in Lucerne and for the 2002 World Rowing Championships in Seville where he placed fifth.
 For Milan 2003 he was selected with Queensland's Haimish Karrasch to race the lightweight double scull.
 They finished in tenth place.

 For the 2004 Athens Olympics Edwards made his way back into the Australian lightweight coxless four.
 Both Edwards and Simon Burgess were making their third Olympic appearances and still looking for their first Olympic gold medal.
 The Danish crew however were favourites and they got away in the 1st 500m.
 Burgess brought the Australian crew back into contention in the second and third 500 metres.
 However the Danes still had something in reserve in the rush home extending their lead to 1.4 seconds at the finish.
-Edwards & Burgess with newcomers Ben Cureton and Glen Loftus won an Olympic silver medal.
+Edwards and Burgess with newcomers Ben Cureton and Glen Loftus won an Olympic silver medal.